 Last year the Cultivate Festival won Culinary Event of the Year at the Tourism Industry Association of Ontario Summit, quite a coup for a festival that only began in 2014.
 With an emphasis on local food, Cultivate attracts chefs, bakers, brewers, and all-round foodies from across Kawarthas Northumberland and neighbouring communities.
 This year’s event took place the weekend of September 21-23, with unique workshops and entertainment each day.

 I was lucky enough to score a pass, but casual visitors could stroll through the marketplace and Butter Tart Tour Taste-Off area for free, browsing local food and handicrafts.
 The market was a mecca of sorts for butter tart aficionados, who sampled and purchased pastries from bakers eager to enter the annual Taste-Off.
 I noticed Buckhorn Country Mart, Cobourg’s Betty’s Pies and Tarts, and Kawartha Buttertart Factory among the hopefuls.
-I was also excited to see South Pond Farms selling tarts, as they usually only have their butter tarts available during the summer at their Wednesday lunches and Friday “Farm Gate Fare.”
 The judges had yet to assemble for the official tasting, though, so I made my way into the Memorial Park area to seek out some lunch.

 A day or weekend pass was necessary to access the full slate of artisanal food stands in addition to the beverage tent, workshops, and live music.
 The latter took place alternately on the beverage tent side stage and in the handsome Memorial Park bandshell, where bigger acts like local favourites The Good Lovelies and legendary children’s entertainer Fred Penner performed.
 The Cultivate Kids play area hosted several structured events, such as instrument demos and food education talks.
 As a special 2018 bonus, a large Paul Bunyan statue presided over the grounds, part of the set dressing for the sequel to Steven King’s It — Port Hope was standing in for fictional Derry, Maine during filming throughout September.